binaryballer33/nextjs-app-router-template/README.md

     -   Drag And Drop ( Work In Progress )
     -   File Uploads ( Work In Progress )
     -   Maps ( react-map-gl and mapbox-gl Work In Progress )
-    -   Paginated Tables And Grids ( Changing To Mui-Data-Grid Work In Progress )
+    -   Paginated Tables And Grids

 ## Getting Started With The Package